 In 1896, the New Orleans Drainage Commission was organized to carry out a master drainage plan that had been developed for the city.
 Three years later, in 1899, the Sewerage and Water Board was authorized by the Louisiana Legislature to furnish, construct, operate, and maintain a water treatment and distribution system and a sanitary sewerage system for New Orleans.
 In 1903, the Drainage Commission was merged with the Sewerage and Water Board in order to consolidate drainage, water, and sewerage programs under one agency for more efficient operations.
 This combined organization retained the title Sewerage and Water Board, and remains as such today.

-The Sewerage and Water Board consists of the Mayor, the two at-large members of the City Council, one district councilman selected by the Council, two members of the board of Liquidation, City Debt, and seven citizen members appointed by the Mayor, in accordance with the law, for overlapping terms of 9 years.
+The Sewerage and Water Board in earlier years consisted of the Mayor, the two at-large members of the City Council, one district councilman selected by the Council, two members of the Board of Liquidation, City Debt, and seven citizen members appointed by the Mayor, in accordance with the law, for overlapping terms of 9 years.
+Today, the Board is an eleven member Board of Directors that consists of the Mayor, two representatives of the Board of Liquidation, City Debt, and eight citizen members, of which five represent council districts, one at-large representative, and two consumer advocates.
 The Board holds committee and regular meetings once each month, to which the public is invited.

 Once formally organized, the Sewerage and Water Board set out to fulfill its goals of providing the city with adequate drainage, sewerage collection, and drinking water.
 Between 1879 and 1915, $27,500,000 was spent on the construction of water, sewerage, and drainage facilities.
 At that time, funds for construction came from either a special two-mill tax on all property or one-half of the surplus from the one per-cent debt tax.
 Today, the Board gets funding in part from sources which include the three-, six-, and nine-mill property taxes.